lukaspili/Mortar-architect/README.md

 ## Navigator

 `Navigator` is the class that handles the navigation between scopes.
-The API is similar to Flow library, but under the hood the implementation is very different.
+The public API is similar to Flow library, but under the hood the implementation is very different.

 Each `Navigator` is associated to a delegate class that you must hook up on the container lifecycle.
 Usually it's the root activity, but it can also be a ViewPresenter if you want to have sub-navigation somewhere else.
 See the calls on `Navigator.delegate()` in the `MainActivity` class, in the example project.